-(B) If the hearing date is a date on which video conferencing is not available, and the motion is filed in a Chapter 11 case:
+(B) If the motion is filed in a Chapter 11 case:

 IF YOU OPPOSE THE MOTION, you must file a written response specifying your opposition to the motion with the Clerk of the Court, on or before 4:00 P.M. on [a date that is no less than seven days before the hearing date].
 You must also serve a copy of your response on the Moving Party, the Debtor, the Debtor's counsel, the Office of the United States Trustee, the case trustee, if any, and the Creditors' Committee and its counsel or, if no committee is appointed, the 20 largest unsecured creditors.
 The addresses for those parties are set forth below.